DavidFirth/blog/docs/_posts/2021-09-10-moved-to-github.md

 After about 10 years of being hosted at wordpress.com, my personal blog "Let's Look at the Figures" is now moving to GitHub.
 The reasons are various, including:

 * I am already using _Jekyll_ with _GitHub Pages_ for my other blog at [alt-3.uk](https://alt-3.uk) (about maths and football leagues) --- and I like it!
 The simplicity of static pages maintained through a collection of plain-text files is very appealing to me.
-* It is part of a more general long-term effort to simplify my digital life, which has become overwhelmingly complicated in recent years.
+* It is part of an effort to simplify my digital life, which has become overwhelmingly complicated in recent years.

 The stable URL has now changed to [DavidFirth.github.io/blog](https://DavidFirth.github.io/blog).